Katuba Community School

 1000 Community Members

-The whole community benefitted from the new building and clean water supply.
+The whole community benefited from the new building and clean water supply.
 This saves the community time and allows other sectors of the communal economy to flourish.

 Key stats & facts